SimonBlanke/Gradient-Free-Optimizers/README.md

 <br>

-Hill Climbing + large epsilon that decreases over time.
+Hill Climbing, that has large epsilon at the start of the search decreasing over time.

 <br>